TheMonk2121/ai-dev-tasks/PRD-B-1060-Academic-Citation-Quality-Gates.md

-# Product Requirements Document: Academic Citation Quality Gates & Research-Implementation Pipeline Enhancement
+# Product Requirements Document: Academic Citation Quality Gates & Research-Implementation Pipeline Enhancemen

 > ⚠️**Auto-Skip Note**: This PRD was generated based on the successful B-1045 RAGChecker Evaluation System implementation and ReportBench transcript insights.
 > Use this template for academic quality gate and research pipeline enhancement projects.